Jazz Icons in Picture Books

 12-8

-This book introduces 26 jazz musicians, one for each letter of the alphabet, with short poems by Wynton Marsalis that reflect each artist’s style.
-Paul Rogers’s portraits are bold and colorful, evoking the feel of album covers.
-The large square format and alternating pages of verse and portrait create a rhythm that mirrors jazz itself.
-The back matter provides brief biographies and discographies, making it both playful and informative.
+With short poems by Wynton Marsalis that capture each artist’s style, this book presents 26 jazz musicians, one for each letter of the alphabet.
+Paul Rogers’s portraits are vivid and striking, resembling album covers.
+The large square format and alternating pages of verse and portrait create a rhythm that reflects jazz itself.
+The book is both entertaining and educational, with brief biographies and discographies in the back matter.

 29